kpunith8/Links-and-Tutorials/backend/nginx-tutorial.md

     # Upstream block to define the Node.js backend servers
     upstream nodejs_cluster {
-        # Specify the algorithm for load balancing, by default ngnix uses round robin
+        # Specify the algorithm for load balancing, by default nginx uses round robin
         # Refer documentation for other algos, for eg, least connections, IP hash,
         # Weighted round robin, and weighted least connections.
         server 127.0.0.1:3001;